 - Without focusing on traditional business skills, the personal initiative training increased the business practices index by a comparable amount to the traditional business training.
 Conversely, the traditional business training was only half as effective in jumpstarting personal initiative practices.

 - The personal initiative training is extremely cost-effective, paying back the cost within approximately one year.
-A lower bound on the return on investment is 82%,
+A lower bound on the return on investment is 82 percent,